borisdev/research/the_data_side_of_software/README.md

 - represent info value via data structure - simplification
 - enormous cognitive load up front to reduce long term load ...the sorting for BIG O problem for the human brain...
 - ROI
+- Data design to reduce cognitive load and scale humans
+- A computational model of human cognitive load

+## References

+- Cognitive load during problem solving: Effects on learning
+- Cognitive load measurement as a means to advance cognitive load theory
+- Cognitive load while learning to use a computer program
+- Evidence for cognitive load theory

 ## The dilemna